Responsive support without interrupting?

-To clarify, I'm not for one minute suggesting any non response, timed crying or training, which I never encourage.
+To clarify, I'm not for one minute suggesting any non response, timed crying or 'sleep training', which I never encourage.
 Babies do need responding to if they cry and there are numerous studies (Schore, 2000; Gerhart, 2004; Landry et al, 2006; Davidov and Grusec, 2006) to show there is a huge difference between crying while being supported and being left alone to cry, and the effect the latter can have on secure attachments and relationships.
 It is also important for children to learn how to deal with positive levels of stress (Rutter, 2006) and how to work through it, but while babies and children are little, they will usually need adult intervention and co-regulation to manage this as they do not have the emotional maturity to do this themselves.
 Babies and children naturally need the reassurance, comfort, and safety of an adult close by and cannot be 'taught' to self soothe or how to put themselves to sleep, this comes with time, and one of the best things you can do is to ensure they feel secure, safe and responded to.

-If you're struggling with your child's sleep, dealing with multiple night wakings, early morning wakings or resistance to bedtime, please visit www.sweetdreamssleepcoaching.co.uk to book a consultation and bespoke sleep coaching package tailored specifically to your family's needs and parenting style.
+If you would like further support, please contact me!
+Or please visit www.sweetdreamssleepcoaching.co.uk/book-online to book a consultation and bespoke sleep coaching package tailored specifically to your family's needs and parenting style.